stevegt/grid-cli/v2/cache.md

 ## Open Questions

-- Does the cache even need to know anything about modules, or is it just a simple nested key-value store?
 - It sounds like a cache node struct might include a field that marks or flags the node as being an executable, an argument, or a result message.
 Is that a good design?
 Or is it better to assume that the first key field is always an executable and the remaining fields are positional arguments?
 - The cache stores messages intact, so the cache index tree is built from the message's positional parameters, starting with the first parameter in position zero, which we've been calling the promise hash.
 It appears that the cache knows very little about protocols, promises, or anything else other than the positional parameters of the message.
 The cache is a simple nested key-value store.
 The value is the message, and the key is the message's parameters.

 - As far as permissions and capabilities go, we might have a situation where a cache key or value is encrypted, and the cache node is unlocked by a capability.
-This would be a way to implement a capability-based security model.
-The capability would be a key that is used by the kernel to unlock the cache node.
+This would be a way to implement a capability-based security model; the capability would be a key that is used by the kernel to unlock the cache node.
 - Alternatively, the kernel knows nothing about capabilities, and it is up to modules to verify that the caller has the necessary permissions to access a resource.
 This would be a more traditional capability model, where the capability is a token that is passed to the module, and the module verifies the token before granting access to the resource.

+- Does the cache even need to know anything about modules, or is it just a simple nested key-value store?